Altered Topological Structure of the Brain White Matter in Maltreated Children through Topological Data Analysis: Application

 \subsection{Imaging data and pre-processing}

-The study included 23 children who suffered maltreatment in early life, and 31 age matched typically developing (non-maltreated) comparison children \cite{chung2013persistent,chung2015persistent,hanson2013early}.
+The study included 23 children who suffered maltreatment in early life, and 31 age matched typically developing comparison children \cite{chung2013persistent,chung2015persistent,hanson2013early}.
 All subjects were scanned at the University of Wisconsin-Madison.
 The maltreated sample suffered early childhood neglect as they were initially raised in institutional setting; in such settings, there is a lack of toys or simulation, unresponsive caregiving, and an overall dearth of individualized care and attention \cite{rutter1998developmental}.
 These children were, however, then adopted and then move into normative caregiving environments.
 For the controls, we selected children without a history of maltreatment from families with similar ranges of socioeconomic statuses.
 The exclusion criteria include, among many others, congenital abnormalities (e.g., Down syndrome or cerebral palsy) and fetal alcohol syndrome (FAS).
 The average age for maltreated children was 11.26 $\pm$ 1.71 years while that of controls was 11.58 $\pm$ 1.61 years.
 This particular age range was selected since this development period is characterized by major regressive and progressive brain changes \cite{lenroot2006brain,hanson2013early}.
 There are 10 boys and 13 girls in the maltreated group and 18 boys and 13 girls in the control group.
 Groups did not statistically differ on age, pubertal stage, sex, or socio-economic status \cite{hanson2013early}.
 The average amount of time spent in institutional care by children was 2.5 years $\pm$ 1.4 years, with a range from 3 months to 5.4 years.
-Children were on average 3.2 years $\pm$ 1.9 months when they adopted, with a range of 3 months to 7.7 years.
+Children were on average 3.2 years old $\pm$ 1.9 months when they were adopted, with a range of 3 months to 7.7 years.
+T1-weighted MRI were collected using a 3T General Electric SIGNA scanner (Waukesha, WI) with a quadrature birdcage head coil.
+DTI were also collected in the same scanner using a cardiac-gated, diffusion-weighted, spin-echo, single-shot, EPI pulse sequence \cite{hanson2013early}.
+Diffusion tensor encoding was achieved using twelve optimum non-collinear encoding directions with a diffusion weighting of 1114 s/mm$^2$ and a non-DW T2-weighted reference image.
+Other imaging parameters were TE = 78.2 ms, 3 averages (NEX: magnitude averaging), and an image acquisition matrix of 120 $\times$ 120 over a field of view of 240 $\times$ 240 mm$^2$.
+The acquired voxel size of $2 \times 2 \times 3$ mm was interpolated to 0.9375 mm isotropic dimensions (256 $\times$ 256 in plane image matrix).
+To minimize field inhomogeneity and image artifacts, high order shimming and field map images were collected using a pair of non-EPI gradient echo images at two echo times: TE1 = 8 ms and TE2 = 11 ms.